 You will benefit by having the skills and knowledge to actively contribute to the performance of a land based industry or process using best practice to enhance sustainability.

 Primary industries and local communities will benefit by having graduates who can apply sustainability practices for the long term benefit of the community and the environment.

-This qualification is targeted at people who work or live in, or have an interest in, land based primary industries.
+This qualification is targeted at those who work or live in, or have an interest in, land based primary industries.

-Graduates of this qualification are likely to be employed as
+As a graduate of this qualification you are likely to be employed as:

 - Iwi workers